golangchallenge/golang-challenge/_posts/2016-07-01-go-challenge9.md

 ![update.jpg](/images/update.jpg)

 The 9th Go Challenge is now closed.
+Sadly there were no submissions for this challenge.

 ---